r0kko/fhmoscow-pulse/README.md

 ## Running with Docker

-The easiest way to start the application together with PostgreSQL is using Docker Compose:
+The easiest way to start the application together with PostgreSQL and Redis is using Docker Compose:

 ```bash
 docker-compose up --build